Deaerator: Principles

+Oxygen scavenging chemicals are very often added to the deaerated boiler feedwater to remove any last traces of oxygen that were not removed by the deaerator.
+The type of chemical added depends on whether the location uses a volatile or non-volatile water treatment program.
+Most lower pressure systems (lower than 650 psi) use non-volatile treatment programs.
+The most commonly used oxygen scavenger for lower pressure systems is sodium sulfite (Na2SO3).
+It is very effective and rapidly reacts with traces of oxygen to form sodium sulfate (Na2SO4) which is non-scaling.
+Most higher pressure systems (higher than 650 psi) and all systems where certain highly alloyed materials are present are now using volatile programs, as many phosphate-based treatment programs are being phased out.
+Volatile programs are further broken down into oxidizing or reducing programs [(AVT(O) or AVT(R)] depending whether the environment requires an oxidizing or reducing environment to reduce the incidence of flow-accelerated corrosion.
+Flow-accelerated corrosion related failures have caused numerous accidents in which significant loss of property and life has occurred.
+Hydrazine (N2H4) is an oxygen scavenger commonly used in volatile treatment programs.
+Other scavengers include carbohydrazide, diethylhydroxylamine, nitrilotriacetic acid, ethylenediaminetetraacetic acid, and hydroquinone.

 Thermal deaerators

 Thermal deaerators are commonly used to remove dissolved gases in feedwater for steam-generating boilers.
-Dissolved oxygen in feedwater will cause serious corrosion damage in a boiler by attaching to the walls of metal piping and other equipment and forming oxides (like rust).
+Dissolved oxygen in feedwater will cause serious corrosion damage in a boiler by attaching to the walls of metal piping and other equipment forming oxides (like rust).
 Dissolved carbon dioxide combines with water to form carbonic acid that may cause further corrosion.
-Most deaerators are designed to remove oxygen down to levels of 7 ppb by weight or less, as well as essentially eliminating carbon dioxide.
+Most deaerators are designed to remove oxygen down to levels of 7 parts per billion by weight or less, as well as essentially eliminating carbon dioxide.
 The deaerators in the steam generating systems of most thermal power plants use low pressure steam obtained from an extraction point in their steam turbine system.
 However, the steam generators in many large industrial facilities such as petroleum refineries may use whatever low-pressure steam is available.

-There are many different deaerators available from a number of manufacturers, and the actual construction details will vary from one manufacturer to another.

-Figures 1 and 2 are representative schematic diagrams that depict each of the two major types of deaerators.